 The #QUTGivingDay launch party took place on Wednesday 15 May and kicked off the official 30 hours of giving.

-Please join us for an evening that will showcase key research initiatives and programs from across the university, and offer the opportunity to engage with researchers, students and other members of the QUT community.
+More than 200 attendees joined us for an evening that showcased key research initiatives and programs from across the university, and offered the opportunity to engage with researchers, students and other members of the QUT community.